-On the running side, I've been pushing myself.
+On the running side, I've found myself pushing myself on my runs.
 Oh, I'm out for a 30 minutes run?
 Why not make it 40 minutes and then 40 minutes turns into 50 minutes.
 After that, I start thinking about how 60 minutes would feel and I kick up the speed.
 And so it goes.
-Oddly enough, it's been fun.
-Sunday and I enjoy it so we will keep doing it.

 I also know I need weightlifting in my life to hit my goals.
 I don't want to just be thin, I want to be really fit.
 I want to have lots of energy and feel like I can do anything.
 I want to be able to do a pullup and more than 10 real pushups.
 Weightlifting (even just bodyweight) will get me there.
 I'm going to start keeping a fitness journal and tracking the weights/reps so that I can see my progress.

 Meditation / stress free: My sister and I have been talking about quiet time a lot.
 As humans, we need time carved out to let us think and breathe.
 I've gotten into the idea of 10 minute meditation.
 This is just me time.
 I light a candle, and breathe.
 I try not to think about anything even though I can feel my mind zooming at 100 miles an hour.
 My mind is racing, racing, racing as I think about work, my friends/family and projects I want to do.
 So I've promised myself 10 minutes a day to just breathe and find silence.
 I think this is just as important as getting enough sleep, eating mindfully and getting in my weekly 5.